tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/监控告警/配置告警策略_intl_en.md

 ## Use Cases

-You can set threshold alarms for the performance consumption metrics of the monitor types supported by Cloud Monitor.
+You can set threshold alarms for the performance consumption metrics of the monitor types supported by Tencent Cloud Observability Platform.
 You can also set event alarms for the service status of Tencent Cloud service instances or the underlying platform infrastructure.
 This way, when an exception occurs, you will promptly receive notifications, which will allow you to take appropriate measures.
 An alarm policy consists of five required parameters: name, policy type, alarm trigger condition, alarm object, and alarm notification template.
 You can create alarm policies by following the directions below:

 ## Concepts